 As a theme, employee commitment is one of several central themes that appear in every employee survey that we conduct.
 As a word, commitment is present in the majority of employee literature.
 But what is commitment?
 And are there different forms of commitment?

-Organisational commitment is the bond employees experience with their organisation.
+Organisational commitment in the workplace is the bond employees experience with their organisation.
 Broadly speaking, employees who are committed to their organisation generally feel a connection with their organisation, feel that they fit in and, feel they understand the goals of the organisation.
 The added value of such employees is that they tend to be more determined in their work, show relatively high productivity and are more proactive in offering their support.